ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/legacy_code_projects_giving_feedback.md

 If you do NOT think you can accept the pull request, then the sooner you indicate this, and the specific concerns you have, the better.
 The worst situation is to end up at the end of the course with three dozen unresolved pull requests across 15 repos.
 Please don't let that happen!
 Deal with them as soon as you can!

 # TA/Instructors: Do the grading

-* The students don't submit anything but pull requests that resolve issues.
+Here's how grading works for TA/Readers/Instructors:

-* The mentors are responsible for handling the pull requests, and putting information in the feedback repos.
+* Periodically, making a sweep through the feedback repos.
-* TAs are responsible for making a sweep through the feedback repos, and as they see information about closed issues, making an independent judgment about each case.
-If you see that the issue is closed, and you are satisfied with the point value assigned, then do these two things:
+* As you see information about closed issues, make an independent judgment about each case.
+* As a TA/Reader doing grading, if/when, you see that the issue is closed, and you are satisfied with the point value assigned, then do these two things:

 1. NOTE that you have awarded points in the FEEDBACK repo.
     * This note should have your initials (P.C., K.D., H.J. or R.J.), i.e initials of an instructor or a TA